xo/xo/README.md

 type BookType uint16

 const (
-    // FictionBookType is the book_type for 'FICTION'.
+    // BookTypeFiction is the book_type for 'FICTION'.
-    FictionBookType = BookType(1)
+    BookTypeFiction = BookType(1)

-    // NonfictionBookType is the book_type for 'NONFICTION'.
+    // BookTypeNonfiction is the book_type for 'NONFICTION'.
-    NonfictionBookType = BookType(2)
+    BookTypeNonfiction = BookType(2)
 )

 // String returns the string value of the BookType.